conan-io/docs/reference/env_vars.rst

 **Defaulted to**: Not defined

-This variables is used to obfuscate the credential token when it is stored in the database after a successful :command:`conan user` command.
+This variable is used to obfuscate the credential token when it is stored in the database after a successful :command:`conan user` command.
 The encryption algorithm is a basic Vigenere cypher which is **not ok for security at all**.